cse110-sp24-group1/cse110-sp24-group1/README.md

 ### Superlinter

-- To ensure code quality and adherence to best practices.
+- To ensure code quality and adherence to community best practices for [Javascript, HTML, CSS,and Markdown](https://github.com/super-linter/super-linter).

+### Calibreapp Image Optimizer

+- [Optimization](https://github.com/calibreapp/image-actions) of image,icons, and svg storage quality that are stored on the repo without the loss of quality.

 ### Jest and Puppeteer